-When it comes to project management methodologies, there are just as many (if not more) opinions as there are actual methodologies—which is a lot.
+When it comes to project management methodologies, there are just as many (if not more) opinions about them as there are actual methodologies—which is a lot.

+Forward-thinking project managers and leaders don’t adhere to a single methodology.
 They become well-versed in many of them, and learn how to mesh together various practices in order to accommodate whatever the project calls for.
-In fact, 39% of companies have implemented hybrid project management practices.

 What Are Project Management Methodologies?

-In short, a project management methodology is a framework that outlines the way that work is completed throughout a project by providing procedures, rules, and practices.
+Project management methodologies are frameworks that outline the way work is completed throughout a project by providing procedures, rules, and practices.

-Some are an extensive list of standards with some processes, like the Project Management Body of Knowledge (PMBOK).
-Others, like Scrum, simply define processes.
+- Some are an extensive list of standards with some processes, like the Project Management Body of Knowledge (PMBOK).

 The 9 Most Popular Project Management Methodologies

-In this section, I’ve described some of the most popular PM methodologies.
-Each section includes links to learn more about each approach.
+In this section, I’ve described some of the most popular project management methodologies.

 1. Agile: A Flexible, Iterative Process